skiritan/aws-identity-round-robin-workshop/docs/delegation/index.md

 You will play the role of an AWS "superuser" administrator.
 You have heard that Amazon GuardDuty, Inspector, and Macie are services that can help you monitor the data, host, and network traffic within your AWS environment and detect anomalous behaviors.
 In this round of the workshop, you will learn how to use Amazon IAM to delegate access to these services to AWS Security Administrators and AWS Security Operators.
-AWS Security Administrators require full access to AWS security services while AWS Security Operators only require "read only" access to the services.
+For the purposes of this round, AWS Security Administrators require full access to AWS security services while AWS Security Operators only require "read only" access to the services.
 You will use AWS IAM roles to do this and thereby promote the Principle of Least Privilege - giving users the minimum level of privilege they need to do their tasks.

 **AWS Service/Feature Coverage**: